zzy-44/academic-kickstart/content/projects/optothermal-actuator/index.md

 title = "Optothermal Actuator"

 # Project summary to display on homepage.
-summary = "" # Projects pertaining to lipid metabolism deregulation in TB
+summary = " # Projects pertaining to lipid metabolism deregulation in TB"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`